 What’s better than brunch?
 Brunch with friends and fashion!
 Can you say self-care goals?!
 Make it a point to schedule a Sunday Style Brunch with friends once a month.
 Encourage your friends to dress up and even have a fashion show to start off the brunch.
 Not only will you all look good, but also hearing your girlfriends “oooh” and “ahhh” at your outfit will give you that extra confidence boost you want heading into Monday morning.
 And of course, you will surely enjoy each other’s company too!

 ENJOY THE TRADITION OF RETAIL THERAPY AND BRING YOUR BEST FRIEND ALONG!

 Find yourself with an itch to update your look and go shopping?
 We get it and we’re not judging.
 A new dress is sure to bring a smile to our faces when we’re feeling blue.
 Why not take this opportunity to practice social self-care and call your bestie to see if she’s free to go shopping?
 Not only will you have an opportunity to catch up on all the latest TV shows and celebrity gossip you missed, but also you can be each other’s stylist for the day!

 Not comfortable going to the mall?
-Call her up anyway and send her a link to that new Nora Wine Plaid Sheath Dress from Connected Apparel’s Jewel Collection.
+Call her up anyway and send her a link to that new dress from Connected Apparel.
 Ask her for her opinion.
-If she’s not convinced, tell her it’s a versatile dress you can wear on work days and on weekends!
-Oh, and did we mention it was under $100?!
+If she’s not convinced, tell her there are versatile dresses you can wear on work days and on weekends!
+Oh, and did we mention it's all under $90?!